Time and Place:1780 The Gordon Riots: Blood Community and Retribution - London 1780

 Assessment modes: Coursework

 In six days of bloody insurrection, London tore itself to pieces in the second week of June 1780.
-After the violence had stopped, almost 300 people were dead, the prisons destroyed and hundreds of thousands of pounds of damage wrought on the fabric of the capital.
+After the violence had stopped almost 300 people were dead, the prisons destroyed, and hundreds of thousands of pounds of damage wrought on the fabric of the capital.

-The Gordon Riots were the most violent popular uprising in modern British history.
-Framed by the American Revolution and War, but apparently arising from the relatively insignificant issue of limited Catholic toleration, the riots redefined the roles of the mob, the state, of religion and the army in the negotiated settlement that was late 18th-century society.
-In the process, the riots marked a sharp transition from an older system of local popltics – in which the mob collaborated in elite politics – to a new politics of class.
+The Gordon Riots were simply the most violent popular uprising in modern British history.
+Framed by the American Revolution and War, but apparently arising from the relatively insignificant issue of limited Catholic toleration, the riots redefined the roles of the mob, the state, of religion and the army in the negotiated settlement that was late eighteenth-century society.
+In the process, the riots marked a sharp transition from an older system of local popltics - in which the mob collaborated in elite politics - to a new politics of class.

 - London as the pivot for the development of the Atlantic world